 For timber floors, it suggests buyers jump lightly at regular intervals “to detect any rotten floorboards, borer infestation or looseness in the floor framing”.

-For concrete floors, buyer should look for signs of dampness, such as lifting or buckling floor tiles and rotten carpet.
+Tips: For concrete floors, buyers should look for signs of dampness, such as lifting or buckling floor tiles and rotten carpet.

 “Dampness in concrete slabs can be hard to trace and expensive to remedy.
 If cracks in the concrete are millimetres wide, they could indicate a significant structural problem,” it says.